nishidayuya/git-dust/README.md

 # git-dust

-A Git sub command for Git Dust Flow.
+A Git sub command for Dust Commits Workflow.

 ## Installation